 Everything from property records and marriage/divorce records to criminal records are entered into public record and linked to a person’s SSN.
 Consequently, the subject of how to run a background check by SSN comes up frequently at USA Trace and is a key component of background checks.

 Indeed, USA Trace does offer an SSN Search option – you can try it out at the bottom of the page.
 However, though many people assume that using a social security number search is going to yield better results than other types of background checks, this may not actually be the case.

 Public records are just that – records that are available for public viewing.
 “Public” does not mean free, however, as many local courthouses and county offices charge for copies – or even per SSN search.
 Public also doesn’t mean easy to find – many county records are not searchable online, even with social security numbers.
 And there is no one-stop government database for all public records across ever state – you have to know exactly where to search to get the information you need.

 Fortunately, there are people search companies that have literally gone to every courthouse in every county and paid access fees to collect and index all the available public records on virtually everyone over 18 years old in the US.
-All these records are cross-referenced to match them together so that you can get near-instant background check by SSN spanning all the information available from throughout the US.
+All these records are cross-referenced to match them together so that you can get a near-instant background check by SSN spanning all the information available from throughout the US.

 So, if someone currently living in Los Angeles was married in Atlanta and committed a crime in Miami, an instant background check will tell you – often for less than what you’d pay for one record at one courthouse.